-Our specialist burns injury solicitors can help you with everything, from claiming for your injury and your losses, such as loss of earnings and travel expenses, to arranging private medical treatment and rehabilitation to assist in your recovery and get your life back on track.
+Our Burn Injury Lawyers can help you with everything, from claiming for your injury and your losses, such as loss of earnings and travel expenses, to arranging private medical treatment and rehabilitation to assist in your recovery and get your life back on track.
 Pursuing compensation for your personal injury is not something you have to do on your own, you need specialist advice.
 Trust us to help you.

 Burns are a horrible type of injury to suffer from.
 We all have a primordial fear of flames and more often a psychological injury accompanies the physical injury and scarring.
 Some minor hot water scalds clear up within a number of months although sometimes over-sensitivity in that area may be permanent.
 Other burns though, such as chemical burns, can leave permanent visible scarring and may affect a person’s confidence.

-- Long-term medical care for severe and long-lasting injuries
+- Immediate medical treatment Long-term medical care for severe and long-lasting injuries

 - Cosmetic surgery to repair scar tissues